Where the Locals Go: Insider Tips of Saratoga

 When the weather gets hot in Saratoga, residents and visitors alike head to area ice cream shops.
 The locals in particular like to favor these two cool ice cream spots:

 DeVoe's Rainbow Orchard is more than just an apple orchard and country store, with u-pick apples, fresh produce, and delicious baked goods.
-They also have incredible ice cream at their ice cream stand, Rainbow Delights, during the summer.
+They also have incredible ice cream at their ice cream stand, Rainbow Delights, from mid-April through mid-October.

 Humpty Dumpty Ice Cream